Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Simulation Results

 We now examine the performance of the pre-trained BRF and RF models from Fig.~\ref{fig:its_sparsity} under a wireless split computing setup.
 These two models are selected for their strong energy-accuracy performance, achieving accuracy levels near 87.0\% in the centralized setting.

 Fig.~\ref{fig:its_adaptive_energy} illustrates the breakdown of total energy consumption into somatic, synaptic, and transmission components across varying communication distances for both BRF and RF models.
 In a manner similar to Fig.~\ref{fig:shd_adaptive_energy}, at short distances, compute energy dominates the total energy budget.
-For instance, at 50~$\mathrm{m}$, BRF and RF consume 0.92~$\mu\mathrm{J}$ and 1.20~$\mu\mathrm{J}$ in compute energy, respectively, while their corresponding transmission energy remains relatively low at 0.35~$\mu\mathrm{J}$ for BRF and 0.55~$\mu\mathrm{J}$ for RF.
+For instance, at 50~$\mathrm{m}$, BRF and RF consume 2.09~$\mu\mathrm{J}$ and 2.58~$\mu\mathrm{J}$ in compute energy, respectively, while their corresponding transmission energy remains relatively low at 0.10~$\mu\mathrm{J}$ for BRF and 0.15~$\mu\mathrm{J}$ for RF.
 As the communication distance increases, transmission energy becomes the dominant contributor to total energy.
-The transition point, where transmission energy surpasses compute energy, occurs between 100 and 200~$\mathrm{m}$ for both models.
-For example, at 200~$\mathrm{m}$, transmission dominates for RF, rising to 1.83~$\mu\mathrm{J}$.
+The transition point, where transmission energy surpasses compute energy, occurs between 200 and 300~$\mathrm{m}$ for both models.
+For example, at 300~$\mathrm{m}$, transmission dominates for RF, rising to 3.33~$\mu\mathrm{J}$.

 Fig.~\ref{fig:its_total_energy} presents the accuracy versus total energy consumption at a communication distance of 100~$\mathrm{m}$, with each point corresponding to a different regularization strength $\alpha$.
-The BRF and RF models exhibit similar accuracy performance, achieving up to 86.8\% accuracy.
-However, BRF consistently requires less energy, with total consumption as low as 1.11~$\mu\mathrm{J}$ compared to 1.76~$\mu\mathrm{J}$ for RF.
-In contrast, the ALIF and LIF models require significantly more energy—up to 3.29~$\mu\mathrm{J}$ and 2.30~$\mu\mathrm{J}$, respectively—while reaching lower accuracy levels roughly 84.0\% to 85.0\%.
+The BRF and RF models exhibit similar accuracy performance, achieving up to 87.1\% accuracy.
+However, BRF consistently requires less energy, with total consumption as low as 1.80~$\mu\mathrm{J}$ compared to 2.45~$\mu\mathrm{J}$ for RF.
+In contrast, the ALIF and LIF models require significantly more energy—up to 5.51~$\mu\mathrm{J}$ and 4.38~$\mu\mathrm{J}$, respectively—while reaching lower accuracy levels roughly 84.0\% to 85.0\%.
 These results are consistent with the conclusions drawn for the SHD dataset, where the BRF neuron were seen to achieve the most efficient energy-accuracy trade-off.
+The high variance observed in Fig. \ref{fig:its_total_energy} can be attributed to the fact that the models are trained on clean data but evaluated by adding 0 dB white noise to the clean input.
+However, models incorporating BRF neurons exhibit more stable predictions than those employing other neuron types.